Zenitel-AS/Zenitel-Link/README.md

 The REST interface is a wrapper for the WAMP interface, hence, every REST operation has a WAMP counterpart which can be used directly.

-Visit Github pages the interactive OpenAPI specification: https://zenitel-as.github.io/Zenitel-Link/
+Visit Github Pages for the interactive OpenAPI specification: https://zenitel-as.github.io/Zenitel-Link/